cooperative-computing-lab/cctools/python_packaging/README.md

 `$ python_package_analyze example.py dependencies.json`

-Once the command completes, the `dependencies.json` file within the current working directory will contain the following, when the default `python3` interpreter on the local machine is Python 3.7.3:
+Once the command completes, the `dependencies.json` file within the current working directory will contain a Conda environment specification

-`{"python": "3.7.3", "modules": ["antigravity", "matplotlib"]}`
+(suitable to use with `conda env create`).

-Note that system-level modules are not included within the `"modules"` list, as they are automatically installed into Conda virtual environments.
-Additionally, using a different version of the Python interpreter will result in a different mapping for the `"python"` value within the output file.
+Note that system-level modules are not included, as they are automatically installed into Conda virtual environments.

-## POSSIBLE IMPROVEMENTS
-1. Utilize `ModuleFinder` library to get complete list of modules that are used by the Python script
-- Provides more comprehensive list of modules used, including system-level modules, making it redundant
-- Takes longer to run compared to the currently-implemented parsing algorithm
-- More rigorously tested than the parsing algorithm, so it ensures that all modules will be listed
-2. Use `pip freeze` to find all modules that are installed within the machine
-- Instead of seeing if the module is not a system module, just see if it is installed on the machine, but requires that the module be installed on the master machine
-- Misses cases where a module is installed to the machine, but not by pip
-- The advantage to this option is that `pip freeze` includes versions, so you can add version numbers for module dependencies to get more accurate pip installations into the virtual environment
-- `stdlib_list` library that is in the current implementation requires installation and has not been rigorously tested
+Additionally, imports not managed by Pip or Conda are not allowed.